s4ntafast/nocturne/README.md

 # nocturne

-Standalone PE code virtualizer / binary rewriter for x86-64.
+Named after one of my favorite games, "nocturne" is a bin2bin x86-64 PE code virtualizer and binary rewriter.

 # Features
 * Native Call Bridge